AgenaRisk/api-py/README.md

 ## 4.6 agena.ai Local API Related Functions

 pyagena allows users to connect to the local agena.ai developer API for calculation.
 The functions about the local developer API communication are descibed in [Section 9](#9-local-agenaai-api-with-pyagena).

+Local API related functions come with the parameter `verbose` (set to False by default).
+If you'd like to see detailed console output, you can call the functions explained in [Section 9](#9-local-agenaai-api-with-pyagena) with `verbose = True`.
+Note that, for this to work, you also need to have enabled global `set_verbose(True)` setting.

 # 5. Importing a Model from .cmpx